l3cube-pune/MarathiNLP/README.md

 ## Baseline Experimentations

-Two-class(positive,negative) and Three-class(positive,negative,neutral) sentiment analysis was performed on the dataset.
+Two-class(positive,negative) and Three-class(positive,negative,neutral) sentiment analysis / classification was performed on the dataset.

 ### Models

-For performing baseline experiments, following models are used:
+Some of the models used or performing baseline experiments were:

 - CNN, BiLSTM
-  - fastText embeddings provided by IndicNLP (link) and Facebook (link) are also used along with the above two models.
+  - fastText embeddings provided by <a href='https://github.com/AI4Bharat/indicnlp_corpus'> IndicNLP </a> and <a href='https://fasttext.cc/docs/en/crawl-vectors.html'> Facebook </a> are also used along with the above two models.
 These embeddings are used in two variations: static and trainable.

-- ULMFiT pretrained by iNLTK (link)
 - BERT based models:
-  - Multilingual BERT (link)
+  - Multilingual BERT
-  - IndicBERT (link)
+  - IndicBERT

 ### Results